balena-io/debugging-masterclass/README.md

 5. Updated the authorised keys.

 **Quick Note:** Customers can also specify their own keys to access devices
-    (both development and production) via a couple of ways.
+    (both development and production) in a couple of ways.
 The first is adding an `os.sshKeys[]` property, which is an array of public keys, to the `/mnt/boot/config.json` file.
 There is also upcoming support for user custom keys being added to the API backend.